PicsArt/cppbind/docs/02_first_steps/03_hello_user.rst

 "Hello user" example
 ====================

-It is time to introduce the most basic usage of IEGEN.
+It is time to introduce the most basic usage of CppBind.
 Let’s assume you wrote a cool library that greets to its user.
 And of course, you don’t want to restrict it only to C++ users.
 You want to make it available for other language programs as well.